probonopd/esp8266-reminder/README.md

 - [ ] Upload diagnostics
 - [ ] Use a PIR sensor
 - [ ] Allow for OTA and configuration changes over the air (if we can make it robust enough)
+- [ ] Do not hardcode the timezone to Germany (but allow for flexibility regarding configuring DST)
 - [ ] ...

 Also see